akshaynorth/Djangomilestoneproject/README.md

 User Stories

-As a web customer, I want to:

-a)	Have the ability to easily find and understand the controls for the application so that I can operate it easily.
-b)	A large easy to press button and controls, so that regardless of the size of my finger I can use the application.
-c)	The ability to choose from recipes uploaded by any user, so that I am able to replicate the cooking directions.
-d)	Visual icons and images that I recognize, so that I understand the recipe and cooking directions.

-As a web customer in the capacity of a recipe author, I want to be able to:

-a)	Visually and operationally interface with an appealing site, so that I have a positive experience when using the site.
-b)	Create, read, update, delete (CRUD) recipe(s) and generate cooking directions.
-c)	Search a recipe, but not easy for a child who is randomly pressing buttons to access, so that a profile is not deleted by accident.

-As an author of the recipe, I want

-A visually and operationally appealing site, so that I also have a positive experience when using the site.
-The ability to create, read, update, delete (CRUD) recipe and generate cooking directions.
-The prediction to update a record, the user has to perform a search for recipe category and ingredients.
-The option to search an author or a recipe, but not easy for a child who is randomly pressing buttons to access, so that a profile is not deleted by accident.
-To know who made the cooking directions and how a user can contact them (feature to contact author not implemented in this version for the application).
-Sprint planning: There 4 sprints for a during a 8 weeks project • I reviewed aspiration, goals and visions for the project • I accounted for information or updates that may impact the plan • Recorded issues and concerns (record feedback and discoveries) • Computed velocity and proposed velocity for each sprint

-Suitability for purpose
-This website design is suitable and appropriate to the users demands.
-Please perform user stories above and wireframes.

-Navigation
-This website design navigation links work correctly.
-The navigation bar was made sticky using CSS3 offering the options to stick to the top of the page as you scroll down.
-This sticky property worked in accordance to design when it was tested on both chrome and safari.

-Ease of use
-This website provides ease of use for its users/customers.

-Information Architecture
-This website meets the standard structural and behavioral design criteria and is presented in an organized routine.
-Please refer to project goals and user stories.

 Layout and Visual Impact:
 Responsive Design –I used CSS to enable automated adjustments of screen sizes for multiple devices.
 I tested the site response in multiple simulated devices (tablets and mobile) and the site responded by adjusting its layout to the simulated screen sizes.
 Navbar on tablet resolutions was implemented in a similar fashion to Desktop for swift navigation.